thenexthub/Codira/docs/ErrorHandlingRationale.md

-This paper surveys the error-handling world, analyzes various ideas which have been proposed or are in practice in other languages, and ultimately proposes an error-handling scheme for Swift together with import rules for our APIs.
+This paper surveys the error-handling world, analyzes various ideas which have been proposed or are in practice in other languages, and ultimately proposes an error-handling scheme for Codira together with import rules for our APIs.

 ## Fundamentals